Chart Color Schemes

 Population

-Population growth drivers in Croydon - East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Croydon - East are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Croydon - East's population was around 17,364 as of November 2025.
-This figure reflects an increase of 1,255 people since the 2021 Census, which recorded a population of 16,109.
-The change is inferred from ABS estimates of 17,210 in June 2024 and 459 validated new addresses since the Census date.
-This results in a population density ratio of 2,143 persons per square kilometer, above the national average assessed by AreaSearch.
-Croydon - East's growth rate of 7.8% since the 2021 census exceeded both SA4 (4.0%) and SA3 regions, indicating it as a growth leader in the area.
+Croydon - East's population was approximately 17,364 as of November 2025.
+This figure represents an increase of 1,255 people (7.8%) since the 2021 Census, which recorded a population of 16,109.
+The change is inferred from the estimated resident population of 17,210 in June 2024 and an additional 459 validated new addresses since the Census date.
+This results in a population density ratio of 2,143 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Croydon - East's growth rate of 7.8% since the 2021 census exceeded both the SA4 region (4.0%) and the SA3 area, indicating it as a growth leader in the region.
 Overseas migration contributed approximately 64.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made through weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusting with a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, Croydon - East is projected to grow by 2,847 persons to 2041, with an increase of 15.3% over the 17-year period.
+Based on the latest annual ERP population numbers, Croydon - East is projected to grow by 2,847 persons to 2041, reflecting a total increase of 15.3% over the 17-year period.

 Frequently Asked Questions - Population